richiejp/jdp/docs/src/bug-tagging.md

     * generic/349: bsc#1128319.
     * Some other text which will be ignored.

+or

+    generic-349:bsc#1128319, generic-350 : bsc#1128321

+or even

+    * test01, test02: bug#1
+    * test03:bug#2,bug#3

 You can included other text in your comments and it will mostly be ignored.
+Also white-space is not significant around the `:`.
 There is also some flexibility in how you write the test names.
+For example `/` will be substituted with `-`, allowing you to use either.

+The full rules are in the [`JDP.BugRefsParser`](@ref).

 The Propagate Bug Tags script will propagate bug tags from one failed job to another when the bug tag expression is satisfied.
 In this case, if the test